MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storage/Get-FileStorageTier.md

 ### -PinnedState
 Return a list of files with the specified pinned state on the storage tier class.
 The possible values are:
 - Pinned
 - Unpinned
 - All

-Example: ``Get-FileStorageTier -PinnedState “Pinned”``
+For example, to return a list of files with **Pinned** state, use `Get-FileStorageTier -PinnedState Pinned`

 ```yaml
 Type: PinnedState